revature-js/innkeeper/README.md

 # Innkeeper
-React project for managing accomodation and reimbursement logistics
+JavaScript project for managing accomodation and reimbursement logistics

 # RLMS
-This React application is an online logistics system that incorporates various service features.
+This application is an online logistics system that incorporates various service features.
 It allows, admins and associates to interact within a facilities portal.
-The environment is complete with React, Webpack, Babel, Express, and Node.
+The environment is complete with Angular, Webpack, Mongo Driver, Express, and Node.

 ###### menu
 - [Description](#rlms)